truongan/wecode/README.md

-#Wecode
+## Wecode

-Wecode, a rewritten of [wecode Judge](https://github.com/truongan/wecode-judge), is a free and open source online judge for programming courses.
+Wecode, a rewritten of [Wecode Judge](https://github.com/truongan/wecode-judge), is a free and open source online judge for programming courses.

 Wecode judge employ *docker* to contain and execute the user submitted code.
 The web interface is written in PHP (CodeIgniter framework) and the main backend is written in BASH.